 - Set team rookie records in 2013 with five 100-yard receiving games and 71 catches (LaDainian Tomlinson, 59 receptions in 2001).

-- Entered the postseason record books with a 142-yard, two-touchdown performance in the 2013 AFC Divisional as a rookie, marking the first two-touchdown catch playoff game by a Charger since Hall of Fame TE Kellen Winslow (Jan.
+- In the 2013 AFC Divisional as a rookie, posted a 142-yard, two-touchdown performance, marking the first two-touchdown catch playoff game by a Charger since Hall of Fame TE Kellen Winslow (Jan.
 9, 1983) did so in an AFC Wild Card victory at Pittsburgh, while his 142 yards tied TE Keith Jackson (1988) for the second-most by a rookie in a playoff game in NFL history.

-- Recorded seven 100-yard performances in 2017, ranking as the most by a Charger since 1980 and bringing his regular-season career total to 18 games, good for No. 8 in team history.
+- Recorded seven 100-yard performances in 2017, ranking as the most in a season by a Charger since 1980.

 - Through the first eight games in 2015, registered 67 catches for 725 yards (10.8 avg.) and four touchdowns, the third-most receptions midway through a season in NFL history, before suffering a season-ending kidney injury.